This business is not BBB accredited.Additional Locations

 Additional Complaint Information

-BBB has contacted Universal Commerce, LLC on several occasions concerning a pattern of complaints indicating the HDTV Antenna does not perform as advertised and refunds not being received in a timely manner on the antenna.
+BBB has contacted Universal Commerce, LLC on several occasions concerning a pattern of complaints indicating the Clear-Cast Television Antenna does not perform as advertised and refunds not being received in a timely manner.

 Customer Reviews Summary Read customer reviews